robmoore-i/LanguageLearning/README.md

 Learning something for the first time is different from practicing it later.
 There should be different exercises for learning something for the first time and for revisiting a topic later.

-# Actually delivering features again instead of pissing about

-Hm